 For something so light on content and devoid of action, this character-driven play delivers beaucoup drama in the conflict department.
-As title says, focus of talky but intelligent piece is an argument -- and it’s a doozy -- between a man and a woman deeply committed to their loving relationship but just as deeply divided over the abortion that she wants and he adamantly does not.
+As title says, focus of talky but intelligent piece is an argument — and it’s a doozy — between a man and a woman deeply committed to their loving relationship but just as deeply divided over the abortion that she wants and he adamantly does not.
 Super-pro perfs from Melissa Leo and Jay O. Sanders wring sympathy for these mature lovers as they obsessively dissect the nature (and the limits) of their contract to love, cherish and hopefully not kill one another.